khowling/tryitwithreact2/README.md

 -- update field

-Field (functional components), render the {value} from their props, and with onChange={onChange} prop called when a field is updated!
+dform_fields.jsx > <Field> Functional Component, render the {value} from their props, and with onChange={onChange} prop called when a field is updated!

 Field props.OnChange -> FormMain (_fieldChange)